Thursday, November 21, 2024

 How to Create Login, User, and Grant Permissions in SQL Server

-In the article, we are going to examine how to create a new user account and grant/revoke permissions and roles on a database object, as well as how to check SQL Server user permissions on the database using T-SQL and dbForge Studio for SQL Server.
+In the article, we are going to examine how to create a new user account and grant/revoke permissions and roles on a database object, as well as how to check SQL Server user permissions on the database using T-SQL, SQL Server Management Studio, and dbForge Studio for SQL Server.

 When it comes to protecting sensitive data and keeping the database environment secure, the management of database permissions and privileges takes center stage.
 For example, you want a specific person to be able to modify and manipulate personal data, while others can only view this data.
 In this case, database administrators will need to create a new user or role with specific permissions that can be assigned at the server, database, or schema levels.
 To implement this task, they can use T-SQL statements provided by SQL Server or third-party tools.